Cooperative Spectrum Sharing Relaying Protocols With Energy Harvesting Cognitive User: The TS-CSS Protocol

 From \eqref{eq:snrst-df}, the achievable rate between PT and ST can thus be calculated as

-where the factor $(1-\beta)\T/2$ denotes the time for which ST decodes the data, out of the block time T. Since $\beta \T$ time is used for energy harvesting, the harvested energy in this protocol is given by
+where the factor $(1-\beta)\T/2$ denotes the time for which ST decodes the data.
+Since $\beta \T$ time is used for energy harvesting, the harvested energy through this protocol is given by

-where $\eta$ is the energy harvesting efficiency.
+where $\zeta$ stands for the energy harvesting efficiency.
 Next, we denote the power allocated for ST-PR transmission by $\P_{r_1}$ and that allocated for ST-SR transmission by $\P_{r_2} $.
-The power extracted in any time $\Delta$T from energy E is given by E/$\Delta$T. Therefore,
+Since the power extracted in any time $\Delta$T from energy E is given by E/$\Delta$T, it follows that